GrayareaGaming/grayarea-beemod-items/README.md

 This take on the Schrödinger Cube essentially behaves like both a laser catcher and emitter which can be connected to or from any item.

 To create the traditional pair of Schrödinger Cubes, connect each cube to its partner (A → B and B → A).
+Set _Connection visibility_ to _None_.

 Other connection patterns are also supported, such as loops (A → B → C → A), using the cube as a catcher connected to a bridge/funnel, or as a portable laser activated by a button or other item.